 - Music Tutor: If you already sing or play an instrument, this might be a great way to make money by teaching others how to do the same.

 - Advertising: If writing is your thing, being a copy writer might be right up your alley, but if you’re more into the creative process, then you might prefer putting together ads for clients.

-- Illustrator: If you are familiar with technology and have a natural talent for drawing, then you might do well as an illustrator.
+- Illustrator: If you are an INFJ into technology and have a natural talent for drawing, you might do well as an illustrator.
 Another creative and quiet endeavor that’s both rewarding and fun.

 - Publisher: Most introverts love to read (although there is a little more to it than that), making this a great fit.

-- Architect: Using creativity within the building parameters to engineer a structure that’s both beautifully functional.
+- Architect: Using creativity within the building parameters to engineer a structure that’s both beautiful and functional.

 - Archivist: Preserve, authenticate, appraise, and safeguard documents, records, objects and archival materials.

-- Florist: I used to dream of this job, but I lived in a small town and there was only one florist with no openings.
-Making beautiful arrangements on your own that brightens someone’s day. 🙂
+- Florist: I used to dream of this job (not a money maker but I always thought it would be so enjoyable), but I lived in a small town and there was only one florist with no openings.
+Perfect introvert job for this INFJ.

 - Maker and Seller: Take your hobby to the next level by selling it in a small store or online, in a place like Etsy or Handade at Amazon.